This article provides a step-by-step tutorial for a linear static analysis of a crane.

 We will define our force to be -1e5 N in the y-direction, observing the orientation cube.

 No changes were made for the Numerics and Result control settings for this tutorial as default settings will be sufficient.

-You can start a simulation run by going to ‘Simulation run’ in the simulation tree.
+You can start a simulation run by clicking on the ‘+ button’ next to Simulation runs.

 After the simulation run has finished computing, you can access the results by one of two methods:

 When you have been directed to the post-processor, you can start analyzing your results.
 For this tutorial, we will show the von Mises stress and the deformation of the crane.

 To analyze the von Mises stress on the crane structure, make sure that ‘von Mises Stress’ is defined under Parts Color: